-Exclusive: Friedman could become Nasdaq CEO next year - sources
+EXCLUSIVE: Friedman could become Nasdaq CEO next year - sources

 Succession has been top of mind at Nasdaq over the past few years but a number of possible internal candidates have not been prepared to wait for Greifeld to step down, complicating such planning at the company.

 In September, sources told Reuters that the company had put together a list of external and internal candidates to succeed Greifeld.
-External candidates on Nasdaq's list included London Stock Exchange Group Plc CEO Xavier Rolet, Singapore Exchange Ltd CEO Magnus Bocker, TMX Group Ltd CEO Tom Kloet, and former CME Group Inc CEO Craig Donohue.
+External candidates on Nasdaq's list included London Stock Exchange Group Plc (LSE.L) CEO Xavier Rolet, Singapore Exchange Ltd (SGXL.SI) CEO Magnus Bocker, TMX Group Ltd (X.TO) CEO Tom Kloet, and former CME Group Inc (CME.O) CEO Craig Donohue.

 CEO BOOT CAMP

-In November, Eric Noll, who headed trading operations at the exchange and was seen as the top internal candidate for the job, left to become CEO of brokerage ConvergEx Group[BNYCG.UL].
+In November, Eric Noll, who headed trading operations at the exchange and was seen as the top internal candidate for the job, left to become CEO of brokerage ConvergEx Group.

 One source said so serious was Nasdaq about Noll as a candidate that it had even put him through CEO boot camp training.